irmen/Pyrolite/README.txt

 Python 3.x, and you can use it idependently from the rest of the library, to read and write Python pickle structures.

-Pickle protocol version support:
+Pickle protocol version support: reading: 0,1,2,3,4; writing: 2.
-Pyrolite can read all pickle protocol versions (1 to 4, so this includes the latest additions made in Python 3.4).
+Pyrolite can read all pickle protocol versions  (0 to 4, so this includes the latest additions made in Python 3.4).
 Pyrolite always writes pickles in protocol version 2.
 There are no plans on including protocol version 1 support.
 Protocols 3 and 4 contain some nice new